noir-lang/noir/yellow-paper/docs/intro.md

 - Protocol Statements [Mike]
   - Describe the logic of the protocol.
   - Describe the assertions that must be in place.
-    - The constraints (assertions) of the system are spread across many circuits and L1 contracts, but they should be described as a whole, in one place. _Where_ the assertions are located (i.e. in which circuit/contract) is a matter of optimisation, which might change over time.
+    - The constraints (assertions) of the system are spread across many circuits and L1 contracts, but they should be described as a whole, in one place. _Where_ the assertions are located (i.e. in which circuit/contract) is a matter of optimization, which might change over time.
 This can then serve as a checklist, to ensure those assertions are included in at least one of the circuits/contracts.
     - In particular, exhaustively explain what _shouldn't_ be possible.
   - Sub-protocols
     <!--It might help to describe certain sub-protocols, which need to be sound in their own right.